margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Anything else is worry, and human judgment.
 I can drop this, and walk freely with the Lord, and the Love within.

-## Attitude on Life ##
-I have sounded and attacked like President Donald Trump in some ways.
-Donald Trump supports people with valid points.
-Concerns over infrastructure, technology, agriculture, and preserving what's best in the Republic are valid.
-I have met President Barack Obama.
-The purpose of life is to transform.
-All of humanity is transforming at once.
-I aspire to sound, and be thoughtful, and secure like Present Barack Obama, who I have met.
-I am interested in party switching, and the progress in The United States of America.
-I reflect on the ideals of home, Reconstruction and Civil Rights, integration, and more.

 ## God Stills the Storm ##
 God stills the storm, literally and figuratively, holds the rain off, lets man worship with the Sun shining, and causes the rainbow to peek through after the rain.

 ## A System of Ideas ##
-"You, oh God, are the source and circumference of being.
+'You, oh God, are the source and circumference of being.
 Thank you God, that you work through us individually as distinct ideas.
 Thank you God, for knowing where each idea needs to be to bless, uplift, and be a healing influence.
 Thank you, God, for your system of ideas.
 We abide in you, you abide in us.
-What blesses one, blesses all."
+What blesses one, blesses all.'

 The idea that one shares sparks an idea for another to appreciate and share.
 That idea that another appreciates and shares motivates an idea for someone else to work with.
 There's a system of ideas, constantly moving, constantly inspiring, constantly renewing, and remembering, and constantly uplifting.

 ## Confidence ##
-"with faith"..."in God"
+'with faith'...'in God'
 Being so one with God that one can be happy for all of those around you.
 Being able express help to someone who seems to be struggling and being confident in his or her abilities.
 Feeling at ease in the body.